Have a listen»

-We are the launch crew of the New Republic of the Heart “Voices” blog.
+We are the Voices blog team of the New Republic of the Heart.
 We are proud to present a group recital of the introduction from Terry Patten’s book, A New Republic of the Heart that has grown into the New Republic of the Heart community.

 A New Republic of the Heart was written by author-activist Terry Patten during the 2016 United States election cycle and aftermath.
 He demonstrated keen insight and perspective at a time when most of us were still in shock.

 But a New Republic of the Heart is more than a tale of American politics.
 Much, much more.
 It’s about the showdown being waged between our outworn, catastrophic actions and attitudes, and a way forward which has the potential to lift us out of the abyss, into a dazzling future.